evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works/backend.md

 that is, it might store their content, and then load them back into a register when they are needed.

-The register allocation procedure is implemented in sub-phases:
+For a given function `f` the register allocation procedure `regalloc.Allocator.DoAllocation(f)` is implemented in sub-phases:

 - `livenessAnalysis(f)` collects the "liveness" information for each virtual register.
 The algorithm is described in [Chapter 9.2 of The SSA